 Walgreens is a drugstore and general merchandise store that sells health and beauty items, as well as office supplies, toys, and grocery items.
-Walgreens is my favorite place to shop, and you can snag a variety of freebies every week.
 This Walgreens Store Guide will tell you what you need to know in order to shop at Walgreens with confidence and success.

 Walgreens launched a new store loyalty program called Balance Rewards in September of 2012.
 A Balance Rewards membership is required to receive sale prices and use in-ad coupons at Walgreens.
 In addition to these savings, you will also earn bonus points on select advertised items.
 The points can be redeemed like cash at checkout on most items in the store.

 You can sign up in-stores, online, or from your mobile phone.
 You can opt to be a cardless member, meaning you will enter your phone number at checkout on the pin pad.
 If you would like a physical card and signed up online or with your mobile phone, simply ask a store associate and they can do this for you.

 Once you earn 1,000 points, you may redeem them for a $1 reward.
 The more points you accumulate, the more they’re worth.
 See the redemption values in the table below.

 **In order to redeem points at levels below a $5 reward, you will have to ask the cashier to select this option for you.
 It will not show up on the pin pad.
 Have the cashier press Payment, then Rewards Redemption, and have them select the amount you’d like to redeem.

 - If you pay with points, you will still receive Register Rewards.

 - If you pay with Register Rewards, you will still receive points.